Burning down the Add-on Review Queues

 I’m happy to announce that our efforts have paid off.
 The latest queue report indicates that we’re down to 301 nominations, and 120 updates.
 That’s half of what we had 2 months ago!
 Just last month we reviewed over a thousand files, and our pace is increasing every week.
 About half of our pending reviews are within our ideal waiting time frames, and many of the ones that have been waiting for longer require an admin review for various reasons.
 Things are looking great.

 There’s still lots to do in order to improve add-on author experience, and that is an ongoing effort.
 I’ve received quite a few suggestions on how to improve the reports, and I hope to implement those soon.
-If you’re a developer and you have anything else you’d like help with, don’t hesitate to contact me :)
+If you’re a developer and you have anything else you’d like help with, don’t hesitate to contact me 🙂

-7 Responses to “Burning down the Add-on Review Queues”
+13 comments on “Burning down the Add-on Review Queues”

-1. I know there were ~ 470 add-on nominations when I nominated mine and I thought it would take 3 months or more; mine was reviewed in under a month.
+I know there were ~ 470 add-on nominations when I nominated mine and I thought it would take 3 months or more; mine was reviewed in under a month.
 Outstanding work!
 This is going to make a significant difference to the overall add-on experience.

-2. Alex says:
+2. Alex wrote on

 Comment has nothing to do about your latest entry but I thought I heard that Thunderbird was suppose to e updated this past week.
 What happened or war this rumour just bull?

-3. Alfred Kayser says:
+3. Alfred Kayser wrote on

 It is indeed improving, but still a large backlog to work away, and I really appreciate the hard work here.